eur-nl/programming-cafe/content/faq.md

 ## 5. I have an idea for a session, but I would not like to present it myself.

 We are happy for any ideas and suggestions!
-If you flag an interest topic to us, we can find a speaker at EUR or different institutions.
+If you flag an interesting topic to us, we can find a speaker at EUR or different institutions.

 ## 6. I have a pesky bug and just do not know how to solve it.
 Can I have 1:1 consultation?

 As of now, our research software trainers are not offering 1:1 support.
 However, if you approach us during/after the Programming Café, we can discuss the bug with you and have a look at it!
-Who knows, maybe some of your colleagues ran into the same bug before and know the solution to it already!
+Who knows, maybe some of your colleagues ran into the same bug before and knows the solution to it already!

 ---